-At DistribuTECH 2018 in San Diego, there was one recurring question all around the floor that wasn't about low voltage or meter-to-cash or grid management, nor about distribution issues or DER or the juggling of old assets.
+As we look forward to DistribuTECH 2020 in our favorite town of San Antonio, we know they'll be one recurring question all around the floor that isn't about low voltage or meter-to-cash or grid management, nor about distribution issues or DER or the juggling of old assets.

 That question: Have you been to the Alamo?

 In mythology, it’s a San Antonio staple, a monument to against-the-odds heroics, with a wild cast of characters from former politician and self-made folk hero (even before Twitter-posted selfies) Davy Crockett to pioneer and legendary knife-wielder Jim Bowie.

 In reality, the Alamo monument itself is small and unassuming, sandwiched between a Ripley’s wild and weird museum and a small park with a gazebo that seems perfect for a nice family picnic when the weather is pleasant.

 But the story of the Alamo and it’s complicated political, technical and cultural layers speaks volumes.